Hill Stations Near Mysore – Cool Escapes You Will Fall in Love With

 If you have got two or three days in hand, Mysore offers some of South India’s most stunning hill escapes within just a few hours’ drive.
 These destinations are perfect for travelers like me who love blending relaxation with exploration — a little trek, a little coffee, a lot of views!

-I still remember my first visit — the smell of roasted coffee beans, the sound of drizzle on lush green leaves.and the friendly smiles of local Kodava people welcoming travelers like old friends.
+The smell of roasted coffee beans, the sound of drizzle on lush green leaves and the friendly smiles of local Kodava people welcome travelers like old friends.

 What Makes Coorg Special